 Today we continue the second part of a two-part series on the ongoing protests in Venezuela.
-In part one, Nick Laursen wrote about the history of the Venezuelan constitution, the oligarchical parties that dominated the political landscape until 1999, and the Chávez administration’s dedication to a democratic process of constitutional revision.
+In part one, Nicholas Laursen wrote about the history of the Venezuelan constitution, the oligarchical parties that dominated the political landscape until 1999, and the Chávez administration’s dedication to a democratic process of constitutional revision.
 Now we move from history to a discussion of the current situation.

 What drives the current opposition to Maduro?
 The answer is mostly economic—the current protests are related to a rise in crime and inflation, as well as shortages.
 However, at their core, these grievances are more the ails of the wealthy, propertied classes, and they highlight the economic tension and disparate interests between rich and poor Venezuelans.
 In order to understand these, however, we have to go back to economic history.

 The Venezuelan economy is based on petroleum and manufacturing.
 The petroleum industry has been the bedrock of the economy and has fueled many of the Bolivarian reforms.
 The US is Venezuela’s largest trading partner, and from 1998-2008 the Venezuelan government received $325 billion from oil and exports in general.
 According to the International Energy Agency, of the 2.2 million barriers a day of oil produced in Venezuela, 800,000 go directly to the US.